This edition was updated: June, 2008.

 The extra pump for uphill drainage is typically an optional sump pump that is installed in the lower rear of the ice machine.
 These pumps are quite expensive if purchased from an appliance parts dealer, but they are nothing more than what is usually sold as an inexpensive air conditioner condensate pump, such as Grainger item 2P350 ($46 in 2006) which is a Little Giant brand (Web site), model VCMA-15ULS, HVAC condensate removal pump.
 Home Depot (search for "condensate") listed a Flotec model FPCP-20ULST condensate pump for $53 in 2006.
 Such mechanisms consist of a shoebox-sized plastic box that acts as a sump to receive incoming drainage water, with a float valve sensing the water level in the sump box and activating a small pump to occasionally empty the sump box as it fills.
 Another Little Giant model is the VCMA-20ULS, which features a 20 foot lift capacity instead of 15 feet, although lift capacity is not important for this application.
 Comparable pump models are made by Beckett (CB151UL or CB201UL) or Hartell (KT-15X-1UL or KT-20X-1UL).
 Any of these are suitable for ice machine drainage.

-Note that the drain pump is not configured to interrupt the water supply at the solenoid valve if the pump fails, or if other drainage problem arises such that the sump level overflows.
+Note that the drain pump is not typically configured to interrupt the water supply at the solenoid valve if the pump fails, or if other drainage problem arises such that the sump level overflows.
 You will therefore face a slow but mysterious water leakage someday when your mortal drain pump fails, so you should plan the installation accordingly.
 That is, consider installing the pump to facilitate easy inspection and service access.
 If you can, also arrange things so leaking water won't damage something that is expensive to fix.
 While I have seen them installed in the hollow volume at the lower rear of the ice machine, it makes more sense to run the bin drain to an adjoining cabinet where the pump is more open for inspection and service.
 You will still have to obey the law of gravity in placing the pump lower than the bottom of the bin drain.
 Since these pumps and drains all eventually develop problems, you don't want to have to pull out a heavy machine with great difficulty from built-in cabinetry for these maintenance tasks.

 Unlike air conditioning condensate, ice-melt water is not contaminated with a lot of dust to support microbial growth, and the drain lines do not typically clog up over time from algae like can happen with air conditioners.
 So you don't need to worry about cleaning them periodically such as is needed with air conditioners.
 This applies to both gravity and pumped drainage.
 If you do experience a clogged drain, see the discussion of "Bin fills up with water or drains slowly" above for other possible causes.